wemogy/documentation/docs-modules/media/self-hosting/environments.md

 :::info

-Having a `default` environment is mandatory.
+Having a default environment is mandatory.
+You will need to make sure to always have one environment with `name: default`.

 :::